-The graduation rate for all students increased from SY 2016-17 to SY 2017-2018 by 4 percentage points and dropped by 1 percentage point in SY 2018-2019.
+The graduation rate for all students decreased by 1 percentage point from 2017-2018 and 2018-2019 and remained the same for 2018-2019 and 2019-2020.
 The graduation rate for all three years, however, is above the state average.
-The graduation rate for Native American students has increased by 8 percentage points from SY 2016-2017 to SY 2018-2019.
+The graduation rate for Native American students increased by 10 percentage points from 2017-2018 to 2018-2019 and dropped 8 percentage points from 2018-2019 to 2019-2020.

-The graduation rate for Native American students has been fairly consistent with the average graduation rate of all students.
+The graduation rate for Native American students continues to be above the state average.
+However, graduation rate of Native American students dropped over the last two reporting years.

-All students, including American Indian, will continue to be provided with supports that encourage, promote, and result in graduation from High School.
+All students, including Native American Indian will continue to be provided with supports that encourage, promote, and result in graduation from high school, including being provided a Chromebook and Hotspot if needed, after school tutoring/credit recovery with transportation, and summer credit recovery with transportation.